-- 8.1 The Council will carry out a robust inspection and testing regime in accordance including the following: - a.
-Evening driven inspections to identify faults These will carried out by the Streetscene teams on a rota which ensures that every light is inspected every 28 days. - b.
+8.1 The Council will carry out a robust inspection and testing regime in accordance including the following:

+- 1. Evening driven visual inspections to identify faults These will carried out by the Streetscene teams on a rota which ensures that every light is inspected every 28 days.
+This will be based upon 28 days in the Summer months and every 14 days in the Winter months) - 2.
 Maintenance visit These maintenance visits will be carried out every three years by the area electricians.
-During the visits the electrician will carry out a visual inspection of the components of the light and clean / grease the unit along with any required standards upgrade. - c.
-Electrical test visit These maintenance visits will be carried out every six years by the area electricians.
+During the visits the electrician will carry out a visual inspection of the components of the light and clean / grease the unit along with any required standards upgrade. - 3.
+Electrical Test visit These maintenance visits will be carried out every six years by the area electricians.
 The tests will be in accordance with the statutory requirements and the outcome recorded and retained.
-These are to be logged onto the Mayrise data base system. - d.
-Structural test Structural tests will be carried out by specialist contractors.
+These are to be logged onto the Mayrise data base system. - 4.
+Structural Test Structural tests will be carried out by specialist contractors.
 The columns will be identified following the maintenance visit or by a programmed inspection regime of columns which have exceeded their expected life expectancy.
 These are to be logged onto the Mayrise data base system.

-9. Town and Community Council (T&CC) Owned Lighting
+9. Town and Community Council Owned Lighting